lyndon025/playtested/src/content/article/legacy/2023-09-11-a-color-switching-match-3-shooting-cooperative-game--what-is-popucom.md

 ---
 author: lyndonguitar
 category: Review
+slug: 2023-09-11-a-color-switching-match-3-shooting-cooperative-game-what-is-popucom
+title: A color-switching, match-3 shooting, cooperative game? | What is POPUCOM?
+game: What is POPUCOM?
 description: POPUCOM is an upcoming multiplayer cooperative puzzle adventure platformer that emphasizes color-switching, match-3 shooting, and utilizing various companions cooperatively to progress through a mysterious vibrant world.
 Recently announced a few days ago with a trailer and mini-game (more info further down below) to go along with it, the game is set to be released for PC and PlayStation, offering a multiplayer cooperative puzzle adventure experience.
 featured: false
+gallery:
+  - /images/reviews/legacy/2023-09-11-a-color-switching-match-3-shooting-cooperative-game--what-is-popucom-0.avif
+  - /images/reviews/legacy/2023-09-11-a-color-switching-match-3-shooting-cooperative-game--what-is-popucom-1.avif
+  - /images/reviews/legacy/2023-09-11-a-color-switching-match-3-shooting-cooperative-game--what-is-popucom-2.avif
+  - /images/reviews/legacy/2023-09-11-a-color-switching-match-3-shooting-cooperative-game--what-is-popucom-3.avif
 pubDate: 2023-09-11
 tags:
   - adventure
   - indie
   - pc
   - taptap
   - what-is-popucom
 thumb: /images/reviews/legacy/2023-09-11-a-color-switching-match-3-shooting-cooperative-game--what-is-popucom-0.avif
-title: A color-switching, match-3 shooting, cooperative game? | What is POPUCOM?
-game: What is POPUCOM?
-gallery:
-- /images/reviews/legacy/2023-09-11-a-color-switching-match-3-shooting-cooperative-game--what-is-popucom-0.avif
-- /images/reviews/legacy/2023-09-11-a-color-switching-match-3-shooting-cooperative-game--what-is-popucom-1.avif
-- /images/reviews/legacy/2023-09-11-a-color-switching-match-3-shooting-cooperative-game--what-is-popucom-2.avif
-- /images/reviews/legacy/2023-09-11-a-color-switching-match-3-shooting-cooperative-game--what-is-popucom-3.avif
 ---

 POPUCOM is an upcoming multiplayer cooperative puzzle adventure platformer that emphasizes color-switching, match-3 shooting, and utilizing various companions cooperatively to progress through a mysterious vibrant world.
 Recently announced a few days ago with a trailer and mini-game (more info further down below) to go along with it, the game is set to be released for PC and PlayStation, offering a multiplayer cooperative puzzle adventure experience.

 POPUCOM transports players to a foreign world where they must collaborate with friends to restore life to a ravaged planet.
 Judging from the game’s trailer, the game's central gameplay mechanic revolves around match-3 color-switching, requiring players to change colors to match specific mechanisms and solve puzzles.